emcvipr/controller-openstack-cinder/README.md

 Requirements
 ============

-EMC ViPR version 1.0, or above, is required.
+EMC ViPR version 1.0 is required.
 Refer to the EMC ViPR documentation installation and configuration instructions.